Toddlers are curious, experiencing the world around them through sight, sound, and touch.

-So, before you start to devise ways to stop the behavior, first, you want to rule out that something is wrong.
-Check for signs of redness or other signs of irritation, including an increased itching.
+So, before you devise ways to stop the behavior, first, you want to rule out something is wrong.
+Check for signs of redness or other signs of irritation, including increased itching.

 Your toddler could be constantly uncomfortable, caused by something as simple as diaper rash, and their hands provide comfort and a temporary cooling touch, or they could need additional treatment.